 Our objective is to provide practical and emotional support, ultimately helping our clients achieve a sustainable position as full members of our society.

 A key word that you’ll see in all our literature is ‘befriend.’
-This, perhaps first and foremost, means providing some comfort and friendship to a person or family who have found themselves at a loss in a country where they may not speak the language.
+This, perhaps first and foremost, means providing some comfort and friendship to those who have found themselves in an unfamiliar country where they may not speak the language.
 ‘Language’ of course includes the peculiar dialect called English Legalese, which defeats even native speakers, and is sadly prevalent in the world of application forms, court hearings and official letters.